 Five Keys to Success

 Be on time

 Arrive early for appointments and meetings.
 Plan time milestones in your daily schedule that tell you when to begin transferring to a position.
-That is, note when you will stop working on a task, begin collecting resource materials, and start travelling.
+When you stop working on a task, begin collecting resource materials and start travelling.
 Allow time for travel delays, especially if driving.
 Consider: The fastest way to destroy people’s trust in you is to waste their time.

 Communicate with others

 Answer your phone and return phone calls.
 Listen carefully and entirely when people talk to you.
 Show an interest in others before telling about yourself.
 When making phone calls, devote all your attention to what the other person is saying (instead of sharing with other tasks, such as checking e-mail or playing computer games).
 Phone others only when you can devote full attention to what the other person is saying.
 Consider: ignoring people is rude and unprofessional.

 For example, we always prepare a plan for meetings.
 Contact key participants before the meeting to hear their views, solicit suggestions for agenda items, and coach them on preparing for the meeting.
 Send agendas far enough before the meeting so that people have time to prepare.
 Consider: Bad meetings demonstrate an inability to provide leadership.